ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.9.7_1512, released 18 May 2018
 {: #197_1512}

+The following table shows the changes that are included in the worker node fix pack 1.9.7_1512.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.7_1511">
 <caption>Changes since version 1.9.7_1511</caption>